StefanCondorache/StefanCondorache/README.md

 # Hi, I'm Ștefan (Bobberino) 👋

+## 🎯 About Me

-I'm a student learning backend development with a focus on **Node.js**.
+I'm a student, web development learner focused on backend technologies like **Node.js**.
 Currently, I'm working on projects to improve my skills and understanding of building scalable systems.
+My goal is to build practical knowledge through real-world projects and challenges.
+Feel free to explore my repositories to see how I'm progressing!

 ## 🛠️ Technologies & Tools